Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Robust Output-Feedback -Design

-for $t\geq 0$; here, $u$ is the control input, $y$ is the measured output, $\Del\in \Delf(\Vb)$ is some uncertainty and $\Vb \subset \R^{q\times p}$ is some compact value set.
-Further, suppose that we are given a suitable multiplier set $\Pb(\Vb)$ corresponding to $\Vb$ as well as its dual multiplier set $\t \Pb(\Vb)$.
-Our main goal is the design of a robust dynamic output-feedback controller with description
+for $t\geq 0$; here, $u$ is the control input, $y$ is the measured output, $\Del\in \Delf(\Vb)$ is some uncertainty and $\Vb \subset \R^{q\times p}$ is a compact value set.
+Further, suppose that we are given a multiplier set $\Pb(\Vb)$ corresponding to $\Vb$ as well as its dual multiplier set $\t \Pb(\Vb)$ as defined in the previous subsection.
+Our main goal is the design of a robust dynamic output-feedback controller with the description

 for the system \eqref{RS::eq::sys_of} such that the corresponding closed-loop robust energy gain is as small as possible.
 The latter closed-loop interconnection is described by